 Students in 3rd to 12th grades who have less than one year in US schools AND score at the beginning proficiency level may qualify to participate in the Newcomer Program for one to two years.
 Parents are consulted regarding the most appropriate English language development support for the Newcomer student.
 Transportation to the Newcomer program site is provided.

 For additional information regarding details of ELL support for your student please contact the ELL teacher at your student's school.

-Elementary ELL TOSA and
+Elementary EL TOSA and

 Coordinator of Federal Programs